Hamza844/k8s-notes/README.md

-# Kubernetes Command and tips
+# Kubernetes Command and Tips ☸️